FREE SHIPPING ON ALL ORDERS OVER $150

 For one, it’s a good idea to eat more meals.
 If your calorie goal is 3500 per day, try eating 5 meals of 700 calories rather than 3 meals and trying to stuff yourself with over 1000 calories a meal.
 If you’ve been eating like a pigeon for years, you’re going to need to get your stomach used to bigger meals going into it.

 If it’s difficult to find time in the day for 5 meals, consider stretching out your eating window.
-Very much the polar opposite of intermittent fasting, try waking up earlier or eating your last meal later in order to give yourself ample time to consume and digest your food—without feeling sick.
+Very much the polar opposite of intermittent fasting, try waking up earlier or eating your last meal later in order to give yourself ample time to consume and digest your foo, without feeling sick.

 Another good option is to drink your necessary caloric intake.
 Not only does it digest easier and more quickly than solid food, but it’s also very portable.
 If your days are normally very hectic, making a 1000 calorie mass gainer shake will put you miles ahead of where you were before.

 A note on the above: if you choose to use pre-mixed mass gainer shakes, make sure to take a good look at the ingredients beforehand.
-Many of these use fillers that’ll just make you fat and throw off your nutritional profile.
+Many of these use fillers that will just make you fat and throw off your nutritional profile.
 Which brings us to the next point.
 The type of calories you put in is just as important as the number of calories you consume.

 We’ve been bringing this up above, but it’s important to state clearly.
-The goal here, at least for most people, isn’t fat gain—it’s muscle gain.
+The goal here, at least for most people, isn’t fat gain, it’s muscle gain.
 That means avoiding “empty” calories and junk foods with refined oils and processed sugars.
 Your diet needs to heavily include enough protein-rich foods with healthy fats.

 The diet should consist of food that’s rich in calories, is good for stimulating muscle growth, general health, and will be unlikely to be stored as fat.